bdulac/bdulac.github.io/_posts/2014-11-08-eclipse-ast-node-java-element.md

 ---
 layout: post
-title: 'Eclipse JDT: how to go from an IJavaElement to an ASTNode ?'
+title: 'Eclipse JDT: get the ASTNode from an IJavaElement'
 categories:
   - Java
   - AST